 natalie westling is the face of a generation

 She can't name her best feature, she actively avoids people who are "too into their looks" and she never wears make up off the job.
 Natalie Westling defies every stereotype of a person who makes a living from their looks.
-She's 18 years old and you can tell.
+She's 18-years-old and you can tell.
 Not because she's immature, but because she's excited about everything that she's experiencing.
 Growing up in sleepy Scotsdale, Arizona, in a family containing two accountants, Natalie has gone from spending her days skating and wearing Vans, to jet setting around the globe.
-Her first modelling job was opening for Marc Jacobs and shortly after she was "the dead girl" in his campaign, alongside Miley Cyrus.
+Her first modeling job was opening for Marc Jacobs and shortly after, she was "the dead girl" in his campaign alongside Miley Cyrus.
 Constantly told, as she must be, that her beauty is rare, you would think she'd be kind of a dick by now.
 Yet Natalie is incredibly laid back.
 "I've never felt star-struck", she says in her slow-brewed West coast tone, "because everyone is a human being.
 We all have flesh, we all look the same inside."
 Of course she's found confidence in her new life, but of a quiet kind.
-"Modelling has made me feel comfortable with myself.
+"Modeling has made me feel comfortable with myself.
 I'm definitely not like 'oh now that I have all this, I'm the shit'.
-It's made me realise who I am.
+It's made me realize who I am.
 I finally feel comfortable in my own skin."
 Natalie didn't grow up, as many beautiful girls do, without questioning her place in the world.
 "Actually growing up was really hard because I felt like I was living a double life.
-My mum thought I would be this perfect daughter and dressed me in really girly clothes, and tried to change my view of who I was as a person.
-Ever since I left the house to pursue modelling I've been able to find myself in a way that I never have before."
+My mom thought I would be this perfect daughter and dressed me in really girly clothes, and tried to change my view of who I was as a person.
+Ever since I left the house to pursue modeling I've been able to find myself in a way that I never have before."

 The fashion industry feels like home for Natalie.
 As it does for a lot of people who grew up feeling a little bit weird, not quite into the right things.
 Fashion has a terrible reputation for being exclusive and up itself, when actually it's one of the most accepting and inclusive communities.
 Now more than ever, fashion celebrates whatever it is that makes you different.
 It allows the people who never fitted in to stand out.